What Can Landlords Claim as Business Expenses?

 If you let a home rent-free or discounted rate as a favour, the property is an uncommercial let.

-These properties are tax neutral – which means only claiming expenses up to the rent value, so there is no profit or loss.
+These properties are tax-neutral, meaning expenses are only claimed up to the rent value, so there is no profit or loss.

 Although no income tax is due on uncommercial lets, capital gains tax applies.